rehierl/abstract-properties/02-basic-maths/venn-diagrams.md

 and one set is sub-ordinate to the other.
 Consequently, there is a strict orientation between both sets.

-Note that super-/sub-ordinate in this discussion is in regards to the number of elements (aka. cardinality) of the corresponding sets.
+Note that the description as "super-ordinate" and as "sub-ordinate" in this discussion is in regards to the number of elements (aka. cardinality) of the corresponding sets.
 That is, of two (strictly) related sets, the set with the most amount of elements is said to be super-ordinate to the other.

 Both sets are equal in cases 1 and 3.
 That is, none of the sets is super- or sub-ordinate to the other.
 Furthermore, those cases are special cases of both